-Not included: Travel to Plymouth and from St Austell, transportation to the hotel on day 1, one dinner, alcoholic beverages, guide gratuities, optional activities, and travel insurance.
+Not included: Travel to Plymouth and from St Austell, transportation to the hotel on Day 1, one dinner, beverages (other than water), guide gratuities, optional activities, and travel insurance.

 This trip is for women who have some experience hiking and want to combine hiking with immersion in the history and culture of the area.
 We spend 3-6 hours hiking on most days.
 Coastal hiking is by no means flat, often with steep ascents and descents, sometimes on vey rocky paths.
 Rating: 1 2 4 5 .
 We recommend you prepare with aerobic conditioning for a minimum of 30 - 45 minutes 4 days a week with some hikes of two to four hours.

 On this trip we combine hiking on different sections of the South West Coast Path with learning about Cornish history and culture.
 In addition to hiking we'll visit some of Cornwall's well known attractions, sample Cornish pasties, eat dinner in the village depicted in Doc Martin, and experience the diversity packed into a small area.

 We'll be staying in locally owned inns and lodges, in double occupancy rooms with en suite bathrooms.
 Please note: Not all lodgings will have elevators (lifts).
 It is essential that you are following the packing list closely, pack light and be able to handle your own luggage - including carrying up multiple stairs.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.